Lovsan/chatterbox/README.md

 **Chatterbox** is a **lightweight**, **real-time** chat application designed for **seamless** and **reliable** communication.
 Users can easily **register**, **log in**, and **exchange messages** in a **secure** and **efficient** environment.

 Built using **modern technologies**, Chatterbox delivers **stable performance** and **real-time functionality** while maintaining **simplicity** and **ease of use**.
 Its **intuitive design** focuses on **essential features**, ensuring **quick deployment** and **straightforward maintenance**, making it an ideal solution for various scenarios.

+*Note: Chatterbox is a personal hobby project developed in spare time and currently in its early stages.
+This is a preliminary version intended for learning and experimentation, with many features still under development.*

 ---